wjc-van-es/quia/docs/chapter-04-handling-communications.md

   - `quarkus-smallrye-openapi` seems to be ok.
 - This is also confirmed by looking at [https://github.com/xstefank/quarkus-in-action/blob/main/chapter-04/4_2/reservation-service/pom.xml]
 (https://github.com/xstefank/quarkus-in-action/blob/main/chapter-04/4_2/reservation-service/pom.xml
-  - This also still has the same versions set in properties that we moved to the quia-parent pom for uniformity.
+  - This also still has the same versions set in properties that we moved to the quia pom for uniformity.
 - We therefore arrive at the following CLI command:
   ```bash
    ~/git/quia/services$ quarkus create app \